isaiah1112/iblox/README.md

 [iblox][] is a wrapper for [Infoblox's WAPI](https://www.infoblox.com/).
 It uses Python's request module to handle session caching and is very flexible.

+As of version 1.5, iblox is compatible with both Python 2.7.x and Python 3.5.x!

 ## License

 [iblox][] is released under the [GNU Lesser General Public License v3.0][],